 |

-ʻElika Jardin, HoAMa Program Teaching SpecialistʻElika Jardin was born and raised on the shores of Piʻilani across Maui Nui.
+ʻElika Jardin, Keiki Papa Program SpecialistʻElika Jardin was born and raised on the shores of Piʻilani across Maui Nui.
 An ever-learning educator, she pursued her Bachelor's degree in both Hawaiian Studies and Marine Science at the University of Hawaiʻi at Hilo (UHH) and later a Master's of Education in curriculum studies through the University of Hawaiʻi at Mānoa. ʻElika has experience as a classroom teacher, covering subjects like ʻŌlelo Hawaiʻi, Secondary Science, and project and place-based learning through loko iʻa.
 She is currently a haumāna hoʻopaʻa of Unulau under the direction of Kumu Hula Pele Kaʻio.
-Through her love of space, ʻāina and ʻaina, ʻElika hopes to provide spaces and opportunities to inspire the youth and community of Paʻauilo and Hāmākua to carve their own paths of aloha ʻāina. ʻElika joined huiMAU as the HoAMa Program Teaching Specialist in July 2022.
+Through her love of space, ʻāina and ʻaina, ʻElika hopes to provide spaces and opportunities to inspire the youth and community of Paʻauilo and Hāmākua to carve their own paths of aloha ʻāina. ʻElika joined huiMAU as the HoAMa Program Teaching Specialist in July 2022, and has led our Keiki Papa Program since August 2023.

 |